WMamba: Wavelet-based Mamba for Face Forgery Detection: Experiments

-\textbf{Video-Level Baselines.} We further compare our method with five video-level face forgery detection approaches.
-These include FTCN \cite{Zheng_2021_ICCV}, which exploits temporal coherence patterns; RealForensics \cite{Haliassos_2022_CVPR}, which employs a two-stage detection framework trained on natural talking face datasets; TALL \cite{Xu_2023_ICCV}, which preserves spatio-temporal dependencies through layout transformation; its enhanced version TALL++ \cite{xu2024towards}, which incorporates the Graph Reasoning Block (GRB) and Semantic Consistency (SC) loss; and NACO \cite{zhang2025learning}, which learns natural consistency representations from real face videos for improved generalization and robustness.
+We further compare our method with five video-level face forgery detection approaches.
+These include {FTCN} \cite{Zheng_2021_ICCV}, which exploits temporal coherence patterns; {RealForensics} \cite{Haliassos_2022_CVPR}, which employs a two-stage framework trained on natural talking face datasets; {TALL} \cite{Xu_2023_ICCV}, which preserves spatio-temporal dependencies through layout transformation; the enhanced version {TALL++} \cite{xu2024towards}, which incorporates a Graph Reasoning Block (GRB) and Semantic Consistency (SC) loss; and {NACO} \cite{zhang2025learning}, which learns natural consistency representations from authentic face videos.